 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.

-The Cook Memorial Arboretum is located in the city of Janesville and is recognized in the Great Wisconsin Nature and Birding Trail guide as an important area.
+The Robert O. Cook Memorial Arboretum is located in the city of Janesville and is recognized in the Great Wisconsin Nature and Birding Trail guide as an important area.
 The arboretum is a city park, managed by the local school district and is considered an important area for breeding and migration of forest bird species.
 Among the 125 species of birds sighted on the property are the Tufted Titmouse, White-eyed Vireo and Blue-winged Warbler.
+In an effort to increase plant diversity, intensive prairie restoration was started in the spring of 2020.

 The Acadian Flycatcher is a species of interest at the Cook Memorial Arboretum.